Dimona: Transportation

 In the early 1950s, an extension to Dimona and south was constructed from the Railway to Beersheba, designed for freight traffic.
 A passenger service began in 2005, after pressure from Dimona's municipality.
 Dimona Railway Station is located in the southwestern part of the city.
 The main bus terminal is the Dimona Central Bus Station, with lines to Beersheba, Tel Aviv, Eilat, and nearby towns.

+Voting Patterns

+In the 2022 election, 81 percent of voters in Dimona voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 17 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.3 percent voted for the Arab parties.